PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

     for (int i = 0; i < GameController.GetShellPool().Length; i++) {
         if (!GameController.GetShellPool()[i].gameObject.activeSelf) { // find an inactive shell
-            // Update the shell position and rotation and pass in the UID, ownerId and colour so we can reset those too // GameController.GetShellPool () [i].ResetShell (_ownerPeerId, _uid, tankCol, shellSpawnPos.position, this.transform.eulerAngles.z);
+            // Update the shell position and rotation and pass in the UID, ownerId, and colour so we can reset those too // GameController.GetShellPool () [i].ResetShell (_ownerPeerId, _uid, tankCol, shellSpawnPos.position, this.transform.eulerAngles.z);
             GameController.GetShellPool () [i].GetComponent<Rigidbody2D> ().AddForce (-this.transform.up * 200f, ForceMode2D.Force);
             break;